outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       (incentives that organize motion to create an oversupply of resources (motion vectors) that cant be supported by a resource (position))

   - functions:
+    - find important structures (combinations/layers)
+    - find matching structures
+    - find differences
+    - find sub-components
+    - map structures (function sets) to target structures (sequences), given a metric like progression toward goal
+      - identify sub-components
+      - a function to convert an object between formats (function => attribute sequence, function => filter sequence, etc) by mapping attributes & functions & other metadata of the objects & removing attributes that don't fit in the target format definition (for example, if you're converting to a type, the output should be in an attribute set format)
+      - a function to identify structure matching a pattern (like identify a structure embodying a mismatch, which is a problem type, given a system network definition, where the system could represent an object, function, or attribute)

   - structures:
     - dimension